graphistry/graph-app-kit/docs/neptune.md

 ### Demo quick launch: Customer identity graph database

-Quick launch the customer identity graph database using the [identity graph sample cloud formation templates](https://aws.amazon.com/blogs/database/building-a-customer-identity-graph-with-amazon-neptune/).
+Quick launch the customer identity graph database using the [identity graph sample cloud formation templates](https://aws.amazon.com/blogs/database/building-a-customer-identity-graph-with-amazon-neptune/):

+1. Click `Launch Stack` button for your region
+2. Check the acknowledgement boxes in the `Capabilities` section
+3. Click `Create Stack` (5-20min)
-Ater the stack launches (5-20min), the root `Identity-Graph-Sample` item's `Output` tab will show values used to configure the next steps.
+4. The root `Identity-Graph-Sample` item's `Output` tab will show values used to configure the next steps

 Later, you can use the `delete` button here to delete the stack.